gorjanradevski/p_and_o_3/README.md

 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) or [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint); for writting and editting markdown files e.g., READMEs.
 - [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow); clearer indentation.
 - Any others?

-### Usefull command line tools

-There are a plethora of tools that you can find online, however two of my favorite are:

-- [fzf](https://github.com/junegunn/fzf); This one is a must.
-It provides a better experience when using the reverse search (Ctrl+R) on your command line.
-- [bat](https://github.com/sharkdp/bat); `cat` with syntax highlighting.